Copa Holdings is a passenger and cargo airline service headquartered in Panama City.

 Copa also provide services within Colombia, and international flights from various cities in Colombia to Panama, Venezuela, Ecuador, México, Cuba, Guatemala, and Costa Rica.

-This could be a good time to buy if you are a value investor.
+An excellent time to buy if you are a value investor.
 I’m personally going to wait for the share to turn upwards again.
 Albeit this could happen quickly.
 I’ll keep you posted.